4 min read

 Presenter: Enrico Carrieri

-Aimed at engineers who would like to get started with MIPI debug solutions, this session will introduce the MIPI debug working group's charter (scope of work) and explain the current focus areas of the group, which include the development of the MIPI security specification for debug and MIPI debug over UCIe specification (both of which have their own dedicated sessions within the webinar series).
-After this introduction, this session will provide an overview of the approach the working group has taken to develop an overarching MIPI debug system framework, explaining how the framework breaks down modern system-on-chip (SoC) debug architectures into manageable debug subsystems by applying a layering approach to the debug system stack.
-The session will conclude with a brief introduction to all of the current debug specifications and provide a brief preview of upcoming specifications.
+Aimed at engineers who would like to get started with MIPI debug solutions, this session introduces the MIPI debug working group's charter (scope of work) and explains the current focus areas of the group, which includes the development of the MIPI security specification for debug and MIPI debug over UCIe specification (both of which have their own dedicated sessions within the webinar series).
+After this introduction, the session provides an overview of the approach the working group has taken to develop an overarching MIPI debug system framework, explaining how the framework breaks down modern system-on-chip (SoC) debug architectures into manageable debug subsystems by applying a layering approach to the debug system stack.
+The session concludes with a brief introduction to all of the current debug specifications and provide a brief preview of upcoming specifications.

 Presenter